 SEVEN: Before the Music

-But I was born in Austin, Texas at the old Seton Hospital that was located at West 26th Street and Seton Avenue near the University of Texas campus where Dad attended law school for a year and a half until his father’s ability to fund a college education was swept away by the Great Depression of the 1930s.
-My parents met in Austin where Mom lived and worked after high school graduation in her hometown of Elgin, just 30 miles to the east.
-When I was six months old we moved to the town of Pampa in the Texas Panhandle about 50 miles northeast of Amarillo and not far from Dad’s hometown of Alanreed, a small town about 60 miles east of Amarillo on U.S. Route 66.
+But I was born in Austin, Texas at the old Seton Hospital that was located at West 26th Street and Seton Avenue near the University of Texas campus, where Dad attended law school for a year and a half until his father’s ability to fund a college education was swept away by the Great Depression of the 1930s.
+My parents met in Austin, where Mom lived and worked after high school graduation in her hometown of Elgin, just thirty miles to the east.
+When I was six months old we moved to the town of Pampa in the Texas Panhandle, about fifty miles northeast of Amarillo and not far from Dad’s hometown of Alanreed, a small town about sixty miles east of Amarillo on U.S. Route 66.
 During two years of the war we lived in Pantex Village, unit #269, a part of the Pantex Ordinance Plant where Dad worked as an IBM punch card operations manager.
-Pantex was a bomb-building factory turned nuclear weapons production facility in 1951 and today the only nuclear weapons assembly and disassembly facility in the U.S. The eldest of five brothers, Dad volunteered for military service, but an abdominal hernia rendered him 4-F. With each of his brothers enlisted in the military, Dad’s strong feelings about making a personal contribution to the war effort led to his employment at Pantex.
+Pantex was a bomb-building factory turned nuclear weapons production facility in 1951, and today it’s the only nuclear weapons assembly and disassembly facility in the U.S. The eldest of five brothers, Dad volunteered for military service, but an abdominal hernia rendered him 4-F. With each of his brothers enlisted in the military, Dad’s strong feelings about making a personal contribution to the war effort led to his employment at Pantex.

-In 1944 we lived at 1701 Taylor Street in Amarillo, where early in February my grandmother Reeves cried off and on all day long—a memorable event since it was the only time I ever saw her cry.
+In 1944, we lived at 1701 Taylor Street in Amarillo, where, sometime in February my Grandmother Reeves cried off and on all day long—a memorable event since it was the only time I ever saw her cry.
 Throughout the day family members went in and out of her bedroom, but I wasn’t allowed to see her.
-Years later, I realized this was the day she learned her son Ray, a radio operator and gunner in the 67th Squadron of the 44th Bomb Group, was shot down behind enemy lines near Ecalles, France on January 21, 1944 while on a bombing mission of a German V-1 rocket launch site.
-For about six months from July 2, 1943 until that fateful day, Technical Sergeant Ray P. Reeves flew a total of 20 missions in Italy, Sicily, Germany, France, Austria (the bombing mission of the airframe plant for Messerschmitts fighters on October 1, 1943), and Romania (the famous bombing mission of the Ploesti oil fields on August 1, 1943).
+Years later, I realized this was the day she learned her son Ray, a radio operator and gunner in the 67th Squadron of the 44th Bomb Group, was shot down behind enemy lines near Escalles, France on January 21, 1944, while on a bombing mission of a German V-1 rocket launch site.
+This news, however, would not reach my grandmother until a few weeks later.
+For about six months from July 2, 1943 until that fateful day, Technical Sergeant Ray P. Reeves flew a total of twenty missions in Italy, Sicily, Germany, France, Austria (the bombing mission of the airframe plant for Messerschmitts fighters on October 1, 1943), and Romania (the famous bombing mission of the Ploesti oil fields on August 1, 1943).